 Your local café or office is the place to get them, and you will be doing them a favour by taking them away.
 The only hard part is getting them home.

-A typical café will dispose of 50 kilos of spent coffee grounds per week, or about the size of a tradition garbage bin.
+A typical café will dispose of 50 kilos of spent coffee grounds per week, or about the size of a traditional garbage bin.

 You only need a group of 5 people to be able to handle that amount without too much trouble, and you will be well on the way to improving your soil quality while reducing landfill.